NomiChirps/tplp2/README.md

 ### Nice to have

+- [ ] bring parameter values back and save them in source control at some point. maybe do this automatically somehow (parse the startup log? simple, dirty, works)
 - [ ] stepper driver: should coils be set to freewheel (LL) or short-brake (HH) at the top of each command cycle? maybe experiment with it.
 - [ ] factory reset button (restoring all params to default, e.g. by deleting the config dir)
 - [ ] fatal error handler to display the stack trace on the GUI before crashing